alaffin12/stackedit/Bastion.md

 **Library**
 Upkeep: 20 gp/wk
 *Topical Study.* A PC gains advantage on Arcana, History, Nature or Religion checks for the next week.
+Costs 5 gp.
 *Research Secrets.* Roll 1d8.
 On an 8 you learn the next secret you are searching for.

 **Pub**
 Upkeep: 20 gp/week
 *Liquid Courage*.
 For the next seven days a player has advantage on saving throws versus being charmed or frightened.
+*Beer, Beer, Beer.* Open the doors to the pub.
+You earn 1d10x10 gp for the week.